mickknutson/spring_security_course/chapter03/chapter03.04/README.md

 ## Tasks

 > * Update EventUserDetailsService to use EventUserDetails
-> * Update CalendarUserDetailsService to return a UserDetails Object that extends AppUser and implements UserDetails in SpringSecurityUserContext.java
+> * Update EventUserDetailsService to return a UserDetails Object that extends AppUser and implements UserDetails in SpringSecurityUserContext
 > * Update header.html to Displaying custom user attributes

 > * Execute/Run the updated code and test